Camp Arbuckle (1) |

 Abel Warren's Trading Post (1)

 (1837 - 1848), near Burneyville

 A civilian trading post on the Red River near Walnut Bayou.
 Located at or near Coffee's Post (3).

 A temporary post for Regular Army (coast) artillery troops from Galveston, Texas.
 Located one mile southeast of town.

 (1851 - 1870), Fort Arbuckle

 Originally named Fort near the Crossing of the Washita River, it was built to protect the relocated Chickasaw Indians from the native Plains tribes, and located on the site of a Kickapoo village abandoned two years earlier for Texas.
 Occupied by the CSA 1861 - 1865.
 Re-occupied by Federals in 1866.
 Later taken over by the Chickasaw Nation.
-The site is seven miles west of Davis on the south-side of Wild Horse Creek.
-One lone chimney from the Officers' quarters has been incorporated into a private home.
-Private property.
-The howitzers are on display at Fort Sill.
+The site is seven miles west of Davis on the south side of Wildhorse Creek, near Hoover.
+One lone chimney from the Officers' quarters still remains on private property.
+The original howitzers are on display at Fort Sill.
 Artifacts are on display at the Arbuckle Historical Museum in Davis at 12 Main Street.